 All the comfort and taste of baked spaghetti in a low carb version!
 You’ll love this easy flavorful spaghetti sauce tossed with zucchini noodles, with a cheesy finish, and fresh basil.
-Sure to become an instant family favorite!
+This Keto-Friendly recipe is sure to become an instant family favorite!
 Pair with a simple salad for the best dinner for any occasion.

 It’s comfort food to the rescue day!!
 Whether you are looking for something cozy for a night spent on the couch after a long day, a meal that everyone can agree is delicious, or looking for some ways to insert my veggies in your main course meals, this Baked Zucchini Noodle Spaghetti is where it’s at!!!

 I am back with an healthy and delicious dinner the entire family will love.

 As a nutritionist, my favorite kinds of meals are those that blend my love for healthy and nutritious food, with a comfort and cozy flair.
 So basically, this meal is everything I want in a dinner.
 Especially as a way to get into a routine of school, afternoon activities, weekend sports, and cooler weather.

 Zucchini Noodles, a homemade spaghetti sauce with Italian herbs, fresh basil, and a bubbly cheese topping.
 What’s not to love?

 I decided on the first day of school for my kids that spaghetti was definitely in order.
 With an abundance of zucchini from the Farmer’s Market, I decided this bridge from saying goodbye to summer with the comfort of fall in spaghetti, was exactly what we needed.

 We start off by spiralizing the zucchini, salting it, and letting it sit for about 20 minutes while we make the sauce.
 This helps to draw out excess moisture from the zucchini.